Serving at Grace

 The Buildings and Grounds Committee meets once a month on a Sunday morning to review the past month’s activities and prepare a plan for the upcoming month.
 We are responsible for the day to day maintenance of the Church, parish house, old rectory (office wing), rectory, Hayes House (Grace Counseling Center) and the Curate’s residence on Surrey Lane.
 Our budget is the second largest item in the parish budget after salaries, so we always have a lot to do.

 Grace holds fundraisers every year to supplement church ministries funded by the annual budget.
-Our fundraisers are designed to promote community as well as raise money for the Church, and participating in Grace fundraisers is a wonderful way to get to know many different members of the Parish.
+Our fundraisers are designed to support our wider community, promote community as well as raise money for the Church, and participating in Grace fundraisers is a wonderful way to get to know many different members of the Parish.
 We customarily host a major fundraiser in the fall, with an additional one or two events or drives during the rest of the year.
-Recent fundraisers have included an Auction, a Shopping Night with guest vendors, a Rummage Sale, and a “Sweet Summer Night” Cabaret.
-New ideas for fundraising at Grace are always needed and most welcome!
-Please speak to the Rector about your interest in Grace fundraising, and please volunteer when the call goes out for help with our fundraisers.
+Recent fundraisers have included an Auction, a Shopping Night with guest vendors, a Rummage Sale, Clothing Sale and a “Sweet Summer Night” Cabaret.
+New ideas for fundraising at Grace are always welcome!
+Please speak to the Rector about your interest in Grace fundraising, and please volunteer when the call goes out for help.

 Grace Church strives to provide a welcoming atmosphere for parishioners and visitors, and we host many functions during the year that invite fellowship.
 The Grace Church kitchen and our adjacent Grace and Nieman Halls and Annex are happy gathering centers in the Church.
 Sunday Coffee Hour is a popular social time after all morning services.
 Special events take place all through the year for sharing food, drink, and fun together, including, for example, celebrations for baptisms and confirmations, the church seasons of Eastertide and Christmastime, and many occasions in between.
 Importantly, Grace also provides receptions following Parish funerals.
 Volunteers are always needed in this important Grace ministry, and everyone is cordially invited to share in it.